Takicegek/Interpeer/whitepaper.md

 To protect against malicious admin, Interpeer will be open source and all admin changes to the blockchain will not be instant; instead they will be scheduled and all peers have that time to decide to vote against it, if a pre-set percentage vote against it, the change will not be applied.

-### 7.4 man-in-the-midle attack
+### 7.4 man-in-the-middle attack
 The seeder is hosting the interpeer-site to the visitor, so in a way it's even better than MITM; the options for the attacker are stealing data or modifying the data.

-The plug-in would verify that the data is accurate as all members of the peer-group must agree and if they used [interpeer.net](www.interpeer.net) as a proxy there would be a clear warning of the dangers of not using the plug-in.
+The plug-in would verify that the data is accurate as all members of the peer-group must agree and if they used [interpeer.net](http://www.interpeer.net) as a proxy there would be a clear warning of the dangers of not using the plug-in.

 The issue of stealing data is bigger, as the seeder is acting as your web-host, but they are just an anonymous peer.
 This issue is left to the seeders to deal with, the problem can be fixed in a number of ways; for example using Java-script to decrypt any sensitive data on the browser of the visitor, and then storing the data encrypted on Interpeer.
 This would make end-to-end encrypted, thus secure from the malicious seeders.